 CO is also a major hazard for fire fighting services.
 The daily, 8-hour time-weighted average exposure standard for CO is currently 30 parts per million (ppm).
 Short-term higher exposures may be permitted provided the average does not exceed 30 ppm.
 However, exposure controls should aim to keep the carboxyhemoglobin (COHb) levels below 5%.

-Exposure examples, further detailed in the National Exposure Standards, are a total permitted exposure time of:
+Exposure examples, further detailed in the Workplace Exposure Standards, are a total permitted exposure time of:

 - 15 minutes at 200 ppm

 - 30 minutes at 100 ppm, and

 Early symptoms of CO poisoning, such as headaches and nausea, are non-specific, and therefore episodes of significant exposure to the chemical can occur without the problem being recognised.